crystdang/election-analysis/README.md

         county_percentage = float(turnout) / float(total_votes) * 100
         turnout_results = (f"{county_name}: {county_percentage:.1f}% ({turnout:,})\n")
 ```
-The county votes were organized in the previous code and percentages could be easily calculated by dividing each total to the total votes.
+The county votes were organized in the previous code and percentages can be calculated by dividing each total to the total votes and multiplying by 100.

 ---